thanhnoi20/Simple-devops/README.md

 # Simple DevOps Project

-This Repository is a collection of Implementation documents.
+This Repository is cloned from https://github.com/yankils/Simple-DevOps-Project

 ### Purpose:
 By following this repository you can able to setup a DevOps CI/CD Pipeline using